David Manners, 11th Duke of Rutland: Biography

 Rutland is the elder son of the 10th Duke of Rutland by his second wife, the former Frances Sweeny.
 He was educated at Stanbridge Earls School, near Romsey in Hampshire, which has since closed.
 He succeeded his father in the titles on 4 January 1999.
 He has a younger brother, Lord Edward Manners, a sister, Lady Teresa Manners, and a half-sister, Lady Charlotte Manners.

 Rutland's ancestral home is Belvoir Castle in the northern part of Leicestershire.
 The Sunday Times Rich List 2013 estimated his personal fortune at £125 million, but he had to sell a painting to keep Belvoir Castle maintained.

 The Duke was a high-profile supporter of the UK Independence Party (UKIP) and has hosted fundraising events at Belvoir Castle.
 He has stood in six House of Lords by-elections from 2005 to 2016.

 In the summer of 2005, Rutland bought the Manners Arms Country Hotel and Restaurant in Knipton near Grantham, which had been built for the 6th Duke of Rutland as a hunting lodge during the 1880s.
 The Duchess took a leading part in the renovation work they carried out on the property.

+The Duke was briefly a member of the House of Lords from January 1999, when his father died, to November 1999, when he was excluded under the House of Lords Act 1999.

 Marriage and issue

-The Duke met his wife at a dinner party, and she was unaware that he was the heir to a dukedom.

 Manners married Emma Watkins, daughter of a Welsh farmer from Knighton, Powys, on 6 June 1992 at Belvoir Castle.
+The couple first met at a dinner party; she was initially unaware that he was the heir to a dukedom.

-The family initially lived in the adjacent Knipton Lodge, a six-bedroomed georgian house.
-Following the death in 1999 of the 10th Duke, they moved into newly renovated private apartments in 2001 which had formerly been the nanny's residence.
+The family first lived in the adjacent Knipton Lodge, a six-bedroomed Georgian house.
+Following the death of the 10th Duke, they moved into newly renovated private apartments in 2001 which had formerly been the nanny's residence.